 Teen Drug Abuse

-It's 11:30pm and your teen has just returned home a half-and-hour past curfew.
+It's 11:30pm and your teen has just returned home 30 minutes past curfew.
 He stumbles into his room without making any eye contact and drops a few things off in his room.
 He makes a couple of vague statements as to where he was and whom he was with, then heads directly to the kitchen.
 After gobbling down a couple of strange concoctions, he retreats to his room and isn't seen again until mid-afternoon the next day.
 He awakens thirsty and sluggish.
 His eyes are bloodshot because he says he is "allergic to something."

 What should a situation like this tell an observant parent?
 Are there any red flags that might indicate a particular problem?